 Students working toward a degree in Computer Science, Computer Engineering, and/or Data Science may not declare a CS Minor.

-The CS Minor takes a minimum of four terms to complete.
+The CS Minor typically takes 3-4 terms to complete.

 Declaring the Computer Science Minor